System Design Space

 PromQL as the query language

-PromQL is optimized for time-series vectors, label-based aggregation, and time-window analysis.
+PromQL is built for time-series vectors, label-based aggregation, and time-window analysis.
+The same language drives both dashboards and alert conditions — no separate language for alerts.

 Rule-driven alerting